hpostulart/eclipse/web_root/wordpress/wp-content/plugins/ajax-load-more/README.txt

     $.fn.almEmpty = function(alm){
        console.log('Sorry, but we could not locate any posts that matched your criteria.');
     };

-***
 **ALM Filter Complete** - The almFilterComplete() function is triggered after a successful call to the public function almFilter().

     $.fn.almFilterComplete = function(){
         console.log('Ajax Load More filter has completed!');
     };

+**ALM URL Update** - The almUrlUpdate() function is triggered after a successful URL update (pushState) from the Previous Post or the Search Engine Optimization add-on

+    $.fn.almUrlUpdate = function(permalink, type){
+        console.log("URL updated to " + permalink + '- dispatched from the '+ type + ' add-on.');
+    };

 ***

 = Variables =

-Ajax Load More passes the following PHP variables to each repeater template - these template variables can help you style and transform your repeater templates.
+Ajax Load More passes the following PHP [variables](https://connekthq.com/plugins/ajax-load-more/docs/variables/) to each repeater template - these template variables can help you style and transform your repeater templates.

 *   **$alm_page** - Returns the current page number. 'echo $alm_page;'
 *   **$alm_item** - Returns the current item number within your loop. 'echo $alm_item;'